-Ambassador Kritenbrink.
+Ambassador KRITENBRINK.
 I would state, first, we have tremendous respect for our Taiwan partners.
-We treat them with great re-
+We treat them with great respect and dignity in every interaction.

 However, over the last four decades, it has been United States policy to not allow Taiwan partners to display symbols of sovereignty on U.S. facilities.
 That includes flags.
 That includes military uniforms.
 That has been long-standing American policy for the last 40 years and it remains as such.